Intercultural communication: Description

 Intercultural communication is the idea of knowing how to communicate in different parts of the world.
 Intercultural communication uses theories within groups of people to achieve a sense of cultural diversity.
 This is in the hopes of people being able to learn new things from different cultures.
 The theories used give people an enhanced perspective on when it is appropriate to act in situations without disrespecting the people within these cultures; it also enhances their perspective on achieving cultural diversity through the ideas of intercultural communication.

 Many people in intercultural business communication argue that culture determines how individuals encode messages, what medium they choose for transmitting them, and the way messages are interpreted.
 With regard to intercultural communication proper, it studies situations where people from different cultural backgrounds interact.
 Aside from language, intercultural communication focuses on social attributes, thought patterns, and the cultures of different groups of people.
 It also involves understanding the different cultures, languages and customs of people from other countries.

 Learning the tools to facilitate cross-cultural interaction is the subject of cultural agility, a term presently used to design a complex set of competencies required to allow an individual or an organization to perform successfully in cross-cultural situations.

 Intercultural communication plays a role in social sciences such as anthropology, cultural studies, linguistics, psychology, and communication studies.
 Intercultural communication is also referred to as the base for international businesses.
 Several cross-cultural service providers assist with the development of intercultural communication skills.
 Research is a major part of the development of intercultural communication skills.
 Intercultural communication is in a way the 'interaction with speakers of other languages on equal terms and respecting their identities'.

 Identity and culture are also studied within the discipline of communication to analyze how globalization influences ways of thinking, beliefs, values, and identity within and between cultural environments.
 Intercultural communication scholars approach theory with a dynamic outlook and do not believe culture can be measured nor that cultures share universal attributes.
 Scholars acknowledge that culture and communication shift along with societal changes and theories should consider the constant shifting and nuances of society.

 The study of intercultural communication requires intercultural understanding.
 Intercultural understanding is the ability to understand and value cultural differences.
 Language is an example of an important cultural component that is linked to intercultural understanding.

+Intercultural communication is something that is not just needed in the United States, but it is also needed in many other parts of the world.
+Wherever intercultural communication is, it helps to not only create behaviors between domestic and international contexts but also becomes a shared experience for all.

 Theories

-The following types of theories can be distinguished in different strands: focus on effective outcomes, on accommodation or adaption, on identity negotiation and management, on communication networks,on acculturation and adjustment.
+The following types of theories can be distinguished in different strands: focus on effective outcomes, on accommodation or adaptation, on identity negotiation and management, on communication networks, on acculturation and adjustment.